On the Tanaka formula for the derivative of self-intersection local time of fBm: Introduction

+As indicated earlier, this can easily be transformed into a formula containing $A(t,B_t)$ if desired.
 The rest of the paper is organized as follows.
-In the next section we give a few remarks on the existence of $\aa'_t(0)$.
-In Section \ref{sec:fbm integration} we review some tools from Malliavin calculus needed for the sequel.
-One of these tools is a Fubini theorem for fractional Brownian integrals which generalizes, to Hida distributions, similar results found in \cite{cheridito2005} and \cite{mishura2008}.
-In Section \ref{sec:chaos} we present an explicit Wiener chaos expansion for $\aa'_t(0)$ and prove the existence of DSLT for all $y\in\R$.
-We conclude in Section \ref{sec:tanaka} by proving a Tanaka formula for $\a$.
+In Section \ref{sec:existence2}, we prove the existence of $\aa'_t(0)$ in $L^2(\PP)$ for $H<2/3$ and discuss a conjecture for the behavior when $H\ge 2/3$.
+In Section \ref{sec:chaos} we prove the Wiener chaos expansion which also extends the existence of DSLT to all $y\in\R$.
+Finally, in Section \ref{sec:tanaka} we prove the Tanaka formula.
+For completeness, in the appendices we have included a quick review of some tools from Malliavin calculus that we have used.
+One of these tools, a Fubini theorem for fractional Brownian integrals, is of independent interest as it generalizes, to Hida distributions, similar results found in \cite{cheridito2005} and \cite{mishura2008}.

+As a side note, we mention that it also may be considered natural to define the DSLT of fBm in a different manner, namely with the kernel $(s-r)^{2H-1}$ removed in \rrr{bsl2}.
+This other version is more natural for an occupation times formula, as well as for differentiation in the space variable $y$.
+An interested reader is referred to \cite{jung2012holder} for details.
+However, as mentioned above, our primary interest here lies in the Tanaka formula \rrr{mar}, which does require the kernel to be present.